 I think those gave personality to each one!

-CRAFT TIP: If you’re doing these with a large group or for a party, make a monster craft kit where you put everything needed for one monster into a sealable plastic bag.
+CRAFT TIP: If you’re doing these with a large group or need Halloween kid crafts for a party, make a monster craft kit where you put everything needed for one monster into sealable plastic bags.
 Then, pass out the bags and each child will have all the craft supplies they need in one place!
+They’ll make Halloween quick crafts that way!

 - Fuzzy gloves or fuzzy toe socks (colors of choice or to match the dolls in the movie)--we used both